Exam Content Outline

 7. Enforce employees’ compliance with safety and sanitation regulations

-B. Manage Purchasing, Receiving, Storage, and Distribution of Food and Supplies Following Established Sanitation and Quality Standard
+B. Manage Purchasing, Receiving, Storage, and Distribution of Food and Supplies Following Established Sanitation and Quality Standards

 1. Identify appropriate grades and inspections for food